-If the candidate passes the final oral examination, he/she will take a copy of the document/dissertation, signed by all committee members, to the College of Fine Arts Graduate Office for final approval.
-The process requires electronic submission of a PDF file, according to the instructions posted at lib.tcu.edu/NDLTD.
-Copyright may be obtained; the fee for this optional service is paid by the student.
+Week 16: The candidate will submit a .pdf of the final document/dissertation following the instructions posted at lib.tcu.edu/NDLTD and the CFA Graduate Studies website.
+Copyright may be obtained; the candidate must pay the fee for this optional service.
 The School of Music also requires a bound copy of the document/dissertation for its archives.
+Electronic submission of the final version, including any changes suggested at the oral defense, must be completed by the Monday before graduation.